awsdocs/aws-batch-user-guide/doc_source/array_index_example.md

    }
    ```

 1. Submit the job to your AWS Batch job queue\.
-Note the job ID that is returned in the output\.
+Note the job ID that's returned in the output\.

    ```
    aws batch submit-job --cli-input-json file://print-color-job.json